Glendale-Some fun facts about this great city:

 1948: Glendale becomes the only city in Arizona with 100% of its streets paved.

 World War II saw the development of Thunderbird Field, a facility used to train civilian pilots for the Army.
 While this field was being built in 1941, the Army was busy working on a larger base 10 miles west of Glendale.
 Built for $4.5 million, Luke Field (now Luke Air Force Base) was named for the first piolt to receive a Medal of Honor, Lt.
 Frank Luke Jr.

 Thunderbird Field would later become the Thunderbird American Graduate School for International Management.

-Glendale today is the sports destination for all of Arizona.
-Jobing.com Arena and NHL Coyotes continue to attract fans to new growth in the far western areas of the city.
-The state-of-the-art University of Phoenix Stadium, home to the Arizona Cardinals, is also host to the Tostitos Fiesta Bowl, BCS Championship games as well as the 2008 Superbowl and soon to be 2015 Superbowl.
+Glendale today is a destination city for sports in the valley.
+The state-of-the-art University of Phoenix Stadium, home to the Arizona Cardinals, is also host to the Fiesta Bowl, Spring Training, NCAA Tournaments well as the 2008, 2015 and 2023 Superbowl.